-Participants and faculty in the 2016 Leadership Institute in New York City
+Participants and Faculty in the Leadership Institute in New York City

 The Leadership Institute brings faculty who have participated in the New York City Summer Seminar back to the Memorial Library in order to prepare them to lead Satellite Seminars in their home states.